OpenSlides/OpenSlides/INSTALL.md

 So for now let's use Docker Compose.
 Be sure you have [Docker](https://docs.docker.com/engine/) and [Docker Compose](https://docs.docker.com/compose/) installed and the Docker daemon is running.
-If works at least with Docker version 20.10.x and Docker Compose version 2.13.x.
+It works at least with Docker version 20.10.x and Docker Compose version 2.13.x.

 Check if you have to run docker as local user or as root.
+The info command should run without errors:

     $ docker info